7th Annual “Soup for Good” Event Benefits Guilford Art Center and the Guilford Food Bank

 The dinner is hosted in the Guilford Art Center school, where guests can select from a variety of hearty soups, homemade breads, desserts and a glass of wine or sparkling water.
 Each guest can choose their own one-of-a-kind soup bowl, handcrafted by Guilford Art Center potters.
 Bowls will be washed for guests to take home “for good.”

 After enjoying the soup dinner, guests are invited to the Center’s annual holiday shop that features beautiful fine craft work made by American artists.
 This shopping event, called Artistry: American Craft for the Holidays, is open from November 1 – January 5, 7 days a week.

-Tickets for Soup for Good are $30 in advance, $35 at door.
+This event is sold out.
 A portion of proceeds will benefit the Guilford Food Bank, as well as Guilford Art Center.

 Guilford Food Bank (GFB) is an emergency food pantry formed in 1995.
 It is jointly managed by Guilford Interfaith Volunteers and the Town of Guilford’s Department of Social Services (GSS).
 Guilford Art Center is a non-profit organization established to nurture and support excellence in the arts through education, communication, and outreach.

 For more information ot to make reservations by phone, contact Guilford Art Center at www.guilfordartcenter.org or 203-453-5947.